schams-net/nagios/Documentation/InstallationAndSetup/NagiosServerPlugin/Index.rst

 Prerequisites
 """""""""""""

 Install the TYPO3 extension on the TYPO3 instance which should be monitored.
 At the Nagios® server side, install Nagios® `as documented <https://www.nagios.org/documentation/>`_.
 The following sections assume Nagios® is fully operational, configured and tested.
 We also assume that all Nagios® plugins are located in: ``/usr/local/nagios/libexec/``

 Download
 """"""""

-Download the TYPO3 CMS check plugin for Nagios® from the official `Nagios® Exchange portal <https://exchange.nagios.org/>`_ (search for "TYPO3").
-The file name is typically ``nagios-check_typo3-1.0.0.3.tar.gz`` (for version 1.0.0.3).
+Download the TYPO3 check plugin for Nagios® from the official `Nagios® Exchange portal <https://exchange.nagios.org/>`_ (search for "TYPO3").
+The file name is typically ``nagios-check_typo3-1.0.0.4.tar.gz`` (for version 1.0.0.4).

 Plugin Installation